pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

     -   God does nothing for which he does not deserve to be praised.

-#### 4. That the Love of God Requires Our Complete Satisfaction and Acquiescence with Respect to What He Has Done without Our Being Quietists as a Result
+#### 4. That the Love of God Requires Our Complete Satisfaction and Acquiescence with Respect to What He Has Done without Our Being Quietists as a Result {#that-the-love-of-god-requires-our-complete-satisfaction-and-acquiescence-with-respect-to-what-he-has-done-without-our-being-quietists-as-a-result}

 -   The genral knowlege of this truth is the foundation of the love that we owe god